manticoresoftware/openapi/out/manticore-javascript/docs/SearchApi.md

-# ManticoreSearchApi.SearchApi
+# ManticoreSearchClient.SearchApi

-All URIs are relative to *https://virtserver.swaggerhub.com/adriannuta/ManticoreSeach/1.0.0*
+All URIs are relative to *http://127.0.0.1:9308*

 Method | HTTP request | Description
 ------------- | ------------- | -------------